apache/inlong-website/versioned_docs/version-1.2.0/deployment/standalone.md

 - If the backend database is PostgreSQL, there's no need for additional dependencies.

 ## Configure
-In `conf/inlong.conf`, replace the parameters according to the actual situation:
+In `conf/inlong.conf`, configure the parameters according to the actual situation.

 ## Start
 ```shell